NewAmazingPVP/CustomizableNoHitDelay/README.md

 # CustomizableNoHitDelay
-CustomizableNoHitDelay is a plugin for Spigot/Bungeecord that improves PVP experience by allowing users to change entity hit invulnerability delay ticks
+CustomizableNoHitDelay is a plugin for Spigot that improves PVP experience by allowing users to change entity hit invulnerability delay ticks

 Spigot Link: …………..